microsoft/hi-ml/docs/source/lowpriority.md

 # Using Cheap Low Priority VMs

-By using Low Priority machines in AzureML, we can run training at greatly reduced costs (around 20% of the original price).
+By using Low Priority machines in AzureML, we can run training at greatly reduced costs (around 20% of the original price, see references below for details).
 This comes with the risk, though, of having the job interrupted and later re-started.
 This document describes the inner workings of Low Priority compute, and how to best make use of it.

 Because the jobs can get interrupted, low priority machines are not suitable for production workload where time is critical.
 They do offer a lot of benefits though for long-running training jobs, that would otherwise be expensive to